Paris attacks, Hollande visit may spur Kremlin push to end isolation

 With Russia and France engaged in separate, and sometimes contradictory, air strike campaigns in Syria, Putin on Tuesday ordered the Russian navy in the eastern Mediterranean to coordinate with the French navy.

-The Kremlin needs the resumption of ties signalled by a possible Franco-Russian alliance over Syria to gather pace.
+The Kremlin needs the resumption of ties signaled by a possible Franco-Russian alliance over Syria to gather pace.

 Hit by Western sanctions, low oil prices, and a weak rouble, Russia’s economy is set to shrink by around 4 percent this year, and analysts say its Reserve Fund may only last another two years unless access to international debt markets is restored.